SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 For more info
 ------
-For more information you can also visit my blog in [Zhihu](https://zhuanlan.zhihu.com/songhuahu).
+For more information please visit my blog in [Zhihu](https://zhuanlan.zhihu.com/songhuahu).